Abdulkarim-N/QALEBATZ_SOFE3700U_F2024/README.md

    ```bash
    npm run dev
    ```
+3. Navigate to `QALBEATZ\QALBEATZ\src\server` and run ```npm run dev``` to start the backend server.

-3. Once the server starts, a local link will appear in the terminal.
+4. Once the server starts, a local link will appear in the terminal.
 Open this link in your browser.
-4. Log in using one of the available accounts to begin using the application.
+5. Log in using one of the available accounts to begin using the application.

 ## Tech Stack and Environment
 1. Tech Stack: Node.Js, JavaScript, CSS, HTML, React, SQL